HOME

 ‘You’re going to get a trial.
 What if the judge decides not to hang you?’

 ‘You think you can keep being sheriff if they don’t.
-I know Horseface was a good boy.
+I know Horseface was a good ol'boy.
 Everybody liked him.
 None too smart, but he didn’t hurt nobody.
 It was my fault Frank.
 I got him mad.
 He didn’t mean it but he was going to kill me.
-I was sure he was going to kill me.’
+I was sure he was going to kill me.
+Yeah that's right.
+It was self defense.
+He was goin' ta kill me.’

 ‘Just give me my pistol Frank.
 Let me put an end to it.
 You can tell ‘em I got away.
 I don’t want to be carried back like this.
 I’d die anyway.’